AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/12_User_Interface/README.md

 # Connect the chat user interface with the chatbot API

-In the previous lab, you configured and deployed the Backend API code that integrates vCore-based Azure Cosmos DB for MongoDB with Azure OpenAI.
+In the previous lab, the backend API code was configured and deployed.
+The backend API integrates vCore-based Azure Cosmos DB for MongoDB with Azure OpenAI.
 When the Azure resource template for this lab was run to deploy the necessary Azure resources, a front-end web application written as a SPA (single page application) in React was deployed.

-You can find the URL to access this front-end application within the Azure Portal on the **Web App** resource with the name that ends with **-web**.
+The URL to access this front-end application within the Azure Portal on the **Web App** resource with the name that ends with **-web**.

 The following screenshot shows where to find the front-end application URL:

 ![Web App resource for front-end application with Default domain highlighted](images/2024-01-17-12-41-48.png)

-Navigating to this URL in the browser will allow you to access the front-end application.
-Through this front-end applications User Interface, you will be able to ask the Azure OpenAI model questions about the CosmicWorks company data, then it will generate responses accordingly.
+Navigating to this URL in the browser accesses the front-end application.
+Through this front-end application User Interface, questions can be submitted to the Azure OpenAI model about the CosmicWorks company data, then it will generate responses accordingly.

 ![Front-end Web Application User Interface](images/2024-01-17-12-42-59.png)